FedEx refused to deliver Huawei P30 Pro from UK to US - 9to5Google

 This isn’t the first bizarre action by FedEx toward Huawei in the last month.
 As reported by Reuters, the shipping company reportedly diverted at least two of Huawei’s packages containing only documents.
 The Chinese government subsequently (but supposedly unrelatedly) opened an investigation into FedEx.

-FedEx, Parcelforce, and Huawei are all yet to comment on the matter.
+Parcelforce and Huawei are yet to comment on the matter.
 We’ll be watching for updates to this situation as they become available.

+Update 6/22: FedEx gave a statement this morning to PCMag claiming that the returned delivery was a mistake, and does not reflect any current company policies.

+The package in question was mistakenly returned to the shipper, and we apologize for this operational error.
+As a global company that moves 15 million shipments each day, we are committed to compliance with all rules and regulations and minimizing impact to our customers as we adjust our operations to comply with a dynamic US regulatory environment.

 Check out 9to5Google on YouTube for more news: